 USING OUR TIME WISELY

 Would you say that I was busy?
 Yes.
-Would you say that I was being a productive teacher effectively teaching time management skills?
+Would you say that I was being a productive teacher effectively teaching time management skills to students?
 No. Moving those books back and forth would not accomplish my overall goal of helping my students learn, and it certainly would not teach them to be good time managers.

 We can give our students work to do that will keep them busy, but “busy work” isn’t going to help them understand new concepts.
 In other words, work that simply keeps our kiddos “busy,” is not effective from a time management standpoint.